Luke2642/notes/README.md

 uv pip install -e . --no-build-isolation
 ```

-Similarly xformers builds fine too, we can just use the all in one command instead of cloning it into a subfolder and building:
+Similarly xformers builds fine too, they suggest the all in one command instead of cloning it into a subfolder and building:

 ```
 uv pip install -v --no-build-isolation -U git+https://github.com/facebookresearch/xformers.git@main#egg=xformers